Kindergarten Curriculum

 • Bible memorization

-Students memorize a section of Psalm 95, Proverbs 31, and other shorter verses throughout the year in order to create depth of knowledge of basic biblical truths.
+Students memorize Psalm 95:17–21, Proverbs 31:25–31, and other shorter verses throughout the year in order to create depth of knowledge of basic biblical truths.
 During Bible time in class, students hear stories of creation, move through the Old Testament, and learn about Jesus’ birth in December.
-In the spring, they continue learning about the life of Jesus and his teachings and finish with a study of the early Church.
+In the spring, they continue learning about the life of Jesus and his teachings and finish with a study of the early church.
 Some of the books used in the Bible curriculum include the following: the Bible, The Children’s Illustrated Bible published by Dorling Kindersley, The Jesus Storybook Bible by Sally Lloyd-Jones, My Big Book of 5-Minute Devotions: Celebrating God’s World by Pamela and Douglas Kennedy, and What Every Child Should Know about Prayer by Nancy Guthrie.

 Science and Our World